-(9) The librarian-teacher manages the educational setting in a manner that promotes positive student behavior, and a safe and healthy environment:
+(9) The librarian-teacher manages the educational setting in a manner that promotes positive student behavior, and a safe and healthy environment by:

-(a) identifies, explains and models constructive behavior patterns;
+(a) identifying, explaining, and modeling constructive behavior patterns;

-(b) establishes and reinforces expectations for student behavior in the library;
+(b) establishing and reinforcing expectations for student behavior in the library;

-(c) makes transitions in instruction effectively;
+(c) making transitions in instruction effectively;

-(d) prepares and arranges instructional material in advance for easy student accessibility;
+(d) preparing and arranging instructional material in advance for easy student accessibility;

-(e) implements a classroom management system that promotes acceptable and appropriate student behavior;
+(e) implementing a classroom management system that promotes acceptable and appropriate student behavior; and

-(f) identifies hazards, assesses risks, and takes appropriate action.
+(f) identifying hazards, assessing risks, and taking appropriate action.

-(10) The librarian-teacher demonstrates a willingness to examine and implement change, as appropriate:
+(10) The librarian-teacher demonstrates a willingness to examine and implement change, as appropriate by:

-(a) uses professional development opportunities to identify relevant strategies in education and librarianship to improve the quality of learning;
+(a) using professional development opportunities to identify relevant strategies in education and librarianship to improve the quality of learning; and

-(b) contributes to instructional improvement and school reform initiatives.
+(b) contributing to instructional improvement and school reform initiatives.

-(11) The librarian-teacher works productivity with colleagues, parents, and community members:
+(11) The librarian-teacher works productivity with colleagues, parents, and community members by:

-(a) collaborates with colleagues;
+(a) collaborating with colleagues;

-(b) promotes active roles for parents and community members in the library;
+(b) promoting active roles for parents and community members in the library;

-(c) provides a system for interactive communication in a professional manner with colleagues, parents, and community members.
+(c) providing a system for interactive communication in a professional manner with colleagues, parents, and community members.

-D. With the adoption of this rule, the high objective standard of evaluation shall include the following standards and indicators as part of the evaluation criteria for level III librarian-teachers.
+D. The department-approved educator evaluation system shall include the following standards and indicators as part of the evaluation criteria for level 3 librarian-teachers.

-(1) The librarian-teacher demonstrates knowledge of the library content area and established curriculum.
+(1) The librarian-teacher demonstrates knowledge of the library content area and established curriculum by:

-(a) contributes to the refinement and development of the library curriculum;
+(a) contributing to the refinement and development of the library curriculum;

-(b) provides clear explanations relating to lesson content and procedures in multiple ways and is aware of knowledge and preconceptions that students can bring to the subject;
+(b) providing clear explanations relating to lesson content and procedures in multiple ways and is aware of knowledge and preconceptions that students can bring to the subject;

-(c) communicates accurately in the library content area and creates multiple paths to the subject matter;
+(c) communicating accurately in the library content area and creating multiple paths to the subject matter; and

-(d) integrates other content areas and the library curriculum.
+(d) integrating other content areas and the library curriculum.

-(2) The librarian-teacher appropriately utilizes a variety of teaching methods:
+(2) The librarian-teacher appropriately utilizes a variety of teaching methods by:

-(a) engages students in activities designed for small groups, large groups, and independent work;
+(a) engaging students in activities designed for small groups, large groups, and independent work;

-(b) demonstrates effective selection and use of a variety of teaching methods to make information accessible to all students;
+(b) demonstrating effective selection and using of a variety of teaching methods to make information accessible to all students;

-(c) demonstrates effective integration of a variety of resources into instruction, such as print and non-print materials, manipulatives, on-line resources, and technology;
+(c) demonstrating effective integration of a variety of resources into instruction, such as print and non-print materials, manipulatives, on-line resources, and technology;

-(d) designs opportunities for students to apply, practice, and demonstrate knowledge and skills based on learning modalities, style preferences and intelligences;
+(d) designing opportunities for students to apply, practice, and demonstrate knowledge and skills based on learning modalities, style preferences, and intelligences; and

-(e) engages with colleagues to implement necessary modifications and adaptations in instruction and library curriculum so that students with disabilities have access in the least restrictive environment.
+(e) engaging with colleagues to implement necessary modifications and adaptations in instruction and library curriculum so that students with disabilities have access in the least restrictive environment.

-(3) The librarian-teacher communicates with and obtains feedback from students in a manner that enhances student learning and understanding:
+(3) The librarian-teacher communicates with and obtains feedback from students in a manner that enhances student learning and understanding by:

-(a) engages students in explaining or demonstrating the relevance of topics and activities;
+(a) engaging students in explaining or demonstrating the relevance of topics and activities;

-(b) engages students in instructional directions and plans using techniques such as query, survey, or instructional choice;
+(b) engaging students in instructional directions and plans using techniques such as query, survey, or instructional choice;

-(c) establishes and states expectations for student performance;
+(c) establishing and stating expectations for student performance; and

-(d) presents directions and explanations in a variety of ways to ensure student understanding.
+(d) presenting directions and explanations in a variety of ways to ensure student understanding.

-(4) The librarian-teacher effectively utilizes student assessment techniques and procedures:
+(4) The librarian-teacher effectively utilizes student assessment techniques and procedures by:

-(a) involves students in the analysis and evaluation of their learning;
+(a) involving students in the analysis and evaluation of their learning;

-(b) designs appropriate strategies for specific learning outcomes and adjusts instruction using ongoing assessment;
+(b) designing appropriate strategies for specific learning outcomes and adjusts instruction using ongoing assessment;

-(c) documents observations of student learning using tools such as anecdotal records, consultations with teachers and/or logs.
+(c) documenting observations of student learning using tools, such as anecdotal records, consultations with teachers and logs.

-(5) The librarian-teacher comprehends the principles of student growth, development and learning, and applies them appropriately:
+(5) The librarian-teacher comprehends the principles of student growth, development, and learning, and applies them appropriately by:

-(a) consistently integrates into instruction cognitive thinking skills such as critical thinking, problem-solving, divergent thinking, inquiry, and decision-making;
+(a) consistently integrating into instruction cognitive thinking skills such as critical thinking, problem-solving, divergent thinking, inquiry, and decision-making;

-(b) integrates into instruction the most effective techniques that address student learning levels, rates, styles and special needs, as well as diverse interests and backgrounds;
+(b) integrating into instruction the most effective techniques that address student learning levels, rates, styles and special needs, as well as diverse interests and backgrounds;